lltfm/openness/works/saltem_hoc/openness_gpt-notable_mandalas.md

 A collection of notable mandalas from Openness GPT that capture the essence of Openness.

-Starting in Openness GPT v11, the GPT was instructed to end each answer by offering to create a mandala to further express its answer beyond words.
-Regardless of whether this actually works, it often creates very impressive and striking mandalas.

 > Note: click on the mandala to view full resolution image

 ### Why is there war, even now, in modern times?